braze-inc/braze-docs/_docs/_help/help_articles/campaigns_and_canvas/canvas_not_sending.md

 ## Settings

-the [entry settings]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#step-2-use-the-entry-wizard-to-set-up-your-canvas) are important. check if you have limited the number of people who will potentially enter the canvas.
+The [Entry Settings]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas/#step-2-use-the-entry-wizard-to-set-up-your-canvas) are important.
+Check if you have limited the number of people who will potentially enter the Canvas.

 Users may also drop out of a Canvas if they are no longer eligible to receive messages.
 For example, if the Canvas only contains push notifications, and a user opts out of push after receiving the first step, then that user would drop out of the Canvas.
 Consider using branching to add in alternative user journeys.